Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/examples/littleX/tutorial.md

       - Update profile

-        * When a user updates their profile, the system logs the changes and updates the username.
+        * A user updates their profile.
         * **Create Tweet Walker**
                   ```jac
                   can update with update_profile entry {